DevExpress-Examples/asp-net-core-dashboard-refresh-item-on-parameter-change/readme.md

 ## Example Structure

 The dashboard in the example has three items:
-- The "Products" grid;
+- The "Products" grid
-- The "Sales per Product" chart;
+- The "Sales per Product" chart
-- The "Orders" grid.
+- The "Orders" grid

 ![Dashboard](Images/Dashboard.png)